-- Minors accompanied by a parent or guardian
+- Minors accompanied by a parent or guardian;

-- Minors traveling to or from work
+- Minors traveling to or from work;

-- Minors attending official school or religious events
+- Minors attending official school or religious events;

-Punishment for Juvenile Curfew Violations
+Punishments for Juvenile Curfew Violations

-- Fines (usually increasing for subsequent violations)
+- Fines (usually increasing for subsequent violations);

-- Imposition of community service or required enrollment in after-school programs
+- Imposition of community service or required enrollment in after-school programs;

-- Restriction of driver's license privileges
+- Restriction of driver's license privileges; or

 - Possible detention in jail or juvenile hall.